Open Archives

 2. Add the Base URL of the Open Archives site.

-4. Available Subjects: This section will automatically populate after saving the setting and Aspen has had a chance to fetch data from the archive.
+8. Available Subjects will automatically populate after saving the setting and Aspen has had a chance to fetch data from the archive.

 Example: <meta\s+property="og:image"\s+content="(.*?)"\s?/>